clingo.stats

 "unsat": 0.0 }

-Note that the control object is created passing options --stats
+Note that the control object is created passing options --stats; without this

 option only basic stats are reported.